-When graduate students are admitted to the Department of Earth and Planetary Sciences, they are offered a graduate support package.
-It includes a description of their first year's support (normally 3 quarters).
-This support may take the form of fellowships, GSRs and/or Teaching Assistantships.
+Employment in the department of Earth and Planetary Sciences, UC Davis fellowships, GSRs and/or Teaching Assistantships.
+Some students serve as the primary instructor for a class, as an Associate Instructor (AI).
+Supplemental appointments as readers are also available each quarter.
 Furthermore, we guarantee continued support at the same level for some number of succeeding years.
 Continued support is contingent upon the student's successful progress toward a degree, and upon the availability of funds within the Department.
 Our ability to make and honor these commitments is crucial to our recruitment and retention of outstanding students.